-OROVILLE – Washington’s most unique film festival takes place right in Oroville.
-The fourth annual Tumbleweed Film Festival (TwFF) is back in town this Thursday, Aug.
-1 through Saturday, Aug.
-3. This year’s film fest offers three nights of completely different films at four venues.
-A total of 40 American and international short films will be presented during the festival’s three nights.
+OROVILLE – Washington’s most unique film festival takes place right in Oroville, Wash.
+The 5th annual Tumbleweed Film Festival (TwFF) is back in town with its biggest fest ever, covering four nights of different short films from this Wednesday, July 30 through Saturday, Aug.
+2. Over the four nights, which take place at four different venues around Oroville, over 40 American and international short films will be presented.

 Arts and Entertainment

 OROVILLE – Dramatic Escape presents a readers theatre Production of “The Heidi Chronicles” by Wendy Wasserstein.
 Performances will be held at Esther Bricques Winery and Vineyard on July 25, 26, and 27 at 7:00pm with Hors d’ oeuvres served at 6:30.
 Tickets are $20 and include a glass of wine Hors d’ oeuvres, dessert and a [...]

 TONASKET – Big rigs, smoker tractors, a few semis, local talent and, of course, KXLY television’s Mark Peterson will be returning to Tonasket July 18-19 for the fourth annual Truck and Tractor Pulls.